 A breast infection occurs when bacteria invade the breast, resulting in inflammation.
-Inflammation of the breast is called mastitis.
+This is called mastitis.

-While many people associate this condition with breastfeeding, people who are not breastfeeding can also get breast infections.
+Although mastitis is often associated with lactation, people who are not lactating can also get breast infections.

-This article will explore breast infections in more detail, including their symptoms, risk factors, and treatment options.
+This article explores breast infections in more detail, including their symptoms, risk factors, and treatment options.

 In some cases, a person with a breast infection may notice an infected lesion on the surface of the breast.
-Other times, pain deep in the breast might indicate an infection.
+Additionally, a breast infection can cause pain deep in the breast.